 Did you know that essentially babies are born three to four months before they’re technically ready for the world?
 It’s true!
-Your little one arrives on this Earth before they can smile, coo or even lift their little heads up.
-And that’s because if babies “cooked” for as long as they truly needed to, their brains and skulls would be far too big to safely pass through the birth canal.
-This means it’s up to us to create a special womb-like environment after birth so that our babies can feel safe and comforted, and continue to mature.
-That period of intense caregiving is what I call the missing fourth trimester—and here’s how to give it to your baby.
+Your little one arrives on this Earth before they can smile, coo or even lift their heads up.
+That’s because if babies “cooked” for as long as they truly needed to, their brains and skulls would be far too big to safely pass through the birth canal.
+This means it’s up to us to create a womb-like environment after birth so that our babies can feel safe and comforted, and continue to mature.
+That period of intense caregiving is what is often referred to as the fourth trimester—and here’s how to make it one full of plenty of good sleep.

 To active a baby’s natural calming reflex, parents can best imitate the soothing rhythms of the womb with my 5 S’s for soothing babies: swaddling, shushing, swinging, sucking, and holding baby in the side-stomach position.
 They work like magic.
 That’s why for more than two decades thousands of hospitals, parenting groups, military bases, and more have taught the 5 S’s to help babies and parents sail through the fourth trimester.